fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 3: _Historical Theory_ VI
 - _Historical Theory_, 185--196 (Ch.
 10: Conclusion).
 - Peruse the [Metahistory site](https://unm-historiography.github.io/metahistory/) again to remind yourself of the essays, their style, strengths and weaknesses.
-Pick an essay you want to edit according to the [Metahistory guide](metahistory-guide).
+Pick an essay you want to EDIT according to the [Metahistory guide](metahistory-guide).

 {% include alert.html class='info' title='In class' text="
 - _Historical Theory_ Wrap up discussion
+- _Metahistory_ Editing instructions
 "%}